davidkhala/fabric-common/nodejs/README.md

 - Block data emitted in block event has a structure documented in [types.js](./formatter/types.js)
 - Now User and Client is separated.
 - `configtxlator` handler in `nodejs/binManager.js`
+- [gPRC] waitForReady will response back positive response with non-TLS protocol
+    - With grpcs://domain.org setup, we could get pong response from grpc://domain.org
 ## TODO